 There are many key areas that need to be focused on.
 I am briefly going to cover each of them below.
 At the bottom of each section is a link to more information specific to that subject.

 The single most important thing you can do, if you do not already eat a whole food diet, is switch to one!
-I have seen the most dramatic changes in increase of egg health alone through diet changes.
-Switching to nutrient dense fertility diet that includes fertility superfoods like spirulina, maca, and royal jelly.
-Also, including key nutrients such as antioxidants, CoQ10 Ubiquinol, and folic acid have been shown to increase fertility.
+I have seen the most dramatic improvement in egg health through diet changes alone, specifically by switching to a nutrient dense fertility diet that includes fertility superfoods like spirulina, maca, and royal jelly.
+Also, supplementing with key nutrients such as antioxidants, CoQ10 Ubiquinol, and folic acid have been shown to increase egg health.

 If you are not sweating regularly, your body is not going to be able to detoxify itself!
 Sweating helps the body to remove excess toxins, especially xenohormones, which are human-made chemical toxins shown to cause hormonal imbalance through endocrine system disruption.
 Exercise also helps to reduce fat in the body, quell depression, increase a sense of wellbeing, increase stamina and strength for the hard work of labor and early motherhood!